bcit-ci/CodeIgniter/user_guide_src/source/general/errors.rst

 The CodeIgniter components themselves use the ``show_error()`` function to report problems that are not recoverable.
-The components use exceptions, however, for problems that you might want to recover from, through program logic.
+The components use exceptions, however, for problems that you might want to recover from.

 Use a try/catch construct if you want to handle such error conditions yourself.